intel/xpumanager/docs/sphinx/xpu-smi/updatefw.rst

    Force the GFX firmware update even if the existing firmware is up to date.
    This option applies to GFX firmware only.

+.. option:: --fdo

+   Only valid with ``-t COMPOSITE``.
+Flash the ``IFWI`` component of the package to the flash override device and nothing else.
+Without this option ``IFWI`` is left out, because it is a device recovery image.

 Examples
 --------